Getting started with iTunes

 Why can't I see my Apple Music Files in Serato DJ Lite?

-Apple Music is a music streaming service that is exclusive to iTunes and IOS devices.
-Songs from Apple Music are DRM protected, and won't be playable in any other software.
-This is why songs from Apple Music don't show in Serato DJ Lite.
+Files from the Apple Music streaming service, that is exclusive to iTunes and iOS devices, are not supported in Serato DJ.
+Files from the Apple Music streaming service are DRM protected, and won't be playable in any other software, hence why these files do not show in Serato DJ software.

 A full list of supported file types can be found here.